John Bell Blish

-John Bell Blish (September 8, 1860 – December 22, 1921) was an American inventor known primarily for developing the Blish lock, used in the Thompson submachine gun, more commonly known as the "Tommy Gun."
+John Bell Blish (September 8, 1860 – December 22, 1921) was an American inventor known primarily for developing the Blish lock, used in the Thompson submachine gun, more commonly known as the "Tommy Gun".
+Blish was born in Seymour, Indiana, and attended the United States Naval Academy at Annapolis.
 Blish licensed the patent for his lock to the Auto-Ordnance Corporation in 1915 in return for company stock.

 Blish was a career United States naval officer, serving as executive officer on the U.S. warships Niagara and Vicksburg (PG-11) during the Spanish–American War.
 He retired from the United States Navy with the rank of Commander in 1919.

 Blish was buried at Arlington National Cemetery.

 Namesake

 The USS John Blish, a survey ship commissioned during World War II, was named after him.